-A mosque is the main feature on the emblem with flags and pulpit on either side of it.
-Underneath the image of the mosque numerals appear representing the solar year of 1298 which represents the Gregorian calendar year of 1919.
-This was a very important year for Afghanistan as it was the year they gained their independence from the United Kingdom.
-A circular border surrounds the image featuring wheat sheaves on both sides.
-An inscription of Muslim creed (the Shahada) appears in the top center of the emblem and underneath displays sun rays where the sun is depicted to be rising over the Arabic expression (Takbir) which means "God Is Great".
-Centered at the bottom of the emblem is the name Afghanistan which appears within a scroll.
+The central emblem depicts a mosque with a pulpit in the center and flags waving on either side.
+Underneath the mosque are numerals representing the solar year of 1298 which signifies the Gregorian calendar year of 1919; this was the year Afghanistan gained its independence from the United Kingdom.
+A circular border comprised of wheat sheaves surrounds the image on the sides.
+The border is completed by a white inscription of the Muslim creed (the Shahada), which appears in the top center.
+Underneath this inscription are sun rays beneath an Arabic expression (Takbir) which translates to, "God Is Great".
+The central bottom portion of the emblem includes Arabic Characters within a scroll that translate to, "Afghanistan."

-The Afghanistan flag has changed more times than any other country's flag, currently sitting at a total of 26 flags, 19 of which were during the 20th century!
-The first flag recorded was when the Hotak Dynasty established in 1709.
-The Hotak Dynasty was a monarchy of Afghan created by Miriwais Hotak who led a victorious revolution against the Safavid (Persian overlords) in what is now referred to as the southern part of Afghanistan.
-The majority of the Afghanistan flags have retained the same color scheme of red, green and black over the years.
+The black color used on the flag signifies Afghanistan's troubled past, the red color represents the blood lost through the fight for independence, and the green color signifies both the agricultural industry in the country as wall as Islam and future hopes for Afghanistan.
+The Afghanistan flag has undergone more changes than any other country's flag.
+In total, the country has flown 26 flags, including 19 that have been used during the 20th century.
+The first flag recorded was from the Hotak Dynasty established in 1709.
+The Hotak Dynasty was a monarchy of Afghan created by Miriwais Hotak who led a victorious revolution against the Safavid (Persian overlords) in the southern part of Afghanistan.
+The majority of the Afghanistan flags have retained the same color scheme of red, green, and black.

 The current flag represents the Islamic Republic of Afghanistan and is similar in appearance to the country's flag of 1930 to 1979.
 The current flag however, was established in 2013 on the 19th of August.
 There are only four state flags other than the current Afghanistan flag to feature a building, the other flags being the Sammarinese flag, the Cambodian flag, the Spanish flag, and the Portuguese flag.

-Afghanistan itself is a multi-ethnic country which is completely landlocked and located in the southern part of central Asia.
-It's strategic location which connects Eastern and Southern Asia to the Middle East and Europe has made it highly sought after throughout history by those looking to build strong empires whilst gaining access to trade routes of great importance.
-The landscape in Afghanistan is unforgiving with mountains and deserts aplenty and the intense heat of the summer sun which can reach temperatures well into the forties.
-The people of Afghanistan are very independent and as such, over the years there have been many wars and unrest as well as ever changing leadership and alliances.
+Afghanistan is a multi-ethnic country which is completely landlocked, located in the southern part of central Asia.
+It's strategic location which connects Eastern and Southern Asia to the Middle East and Europe has made it highly sought after throughout history by those looking to build strong empires whilst gaining access to important trade routes.
+The landscape in Afghanistan is unforgiving with mountains and deserts aplenty and the intense heat of the summer sun which can reach temperatures well over 100 degrees Fahrenheit.
+The people of Afghanistan are very independent and as such, there have been many wars for independence and ever-changing leadership and alliances.